chebohdan/observability-as-code-system-metrics/README.md

 ## Features
 - Builds Grafana dashboards using code
-- Automatically uploads dashboards to Grafana on start
+- On startup, dashboards are automatically uploaded to Grafana using HTTP requests through the Grafana API
 - Monitors system metrics: CPU

 ## Technology